 This area of learning includes art, music, dance, role play and imaginative play.
-We have painting easels indoors and role-play takes place both indoors and outdoors, changing with each topic to reflect our changing learning themes.
+We have painting easels indoors and role-play takes place both indoors and outdoors, changing with each topic to reflect our learning themes.

 The world around us

 In this area of learning, children are developing the crucial knowledge, skills and understanding that help them to make sense of the world.
 Pupils have the opportunity to engage in a wide variety of play activities both indoors and outdoors.
 The activities on offer change on a weekly basis and reflect our topic focus.
 In addition, the children also take part in a weekly Forest School session in our Woodland Area.

 Personal, social and emotional development

 This area of learning is about emotional well-being.
 We aim to develop pupils’ understanding of who you are and where they fit in, their independence and the importance of showing empathy for others.
 Pupils benefit from the opportunity to participate in songs, storytimes, and Circle Times.

 Physical development and movement

 Physical development is about improving skills of co-ordination, control, manipulation and movement.
 Pupils take part in weekly music and movement sessions indoors and have the opportunity to develop their physical skills using our outdoor equipment during daily outdoor play sessions.
 In the summer term, the children take part in PE sessions, making use of the hall at Knockbreda Primary School.